Gurpreet06/Wifi-Crack/README.md

 The program has 2 parameters, the first parameter "-n" to specify the name of the network card.
 The second parameter '-a' to specify the attack mode (Handshake | PKMID).

-The program also have a help menu with the parameter "-h"
+The program also has a help menu with the parameter "-h"

 ```bash
 ❯ sudo python3 wifiCrack.py